tjfellowes/phd-thesis/examiner_response.md

 It is also disappointing to see the lack of assignment of 1H-NMR spectra throughout the thesis, this is perhaps a feature of the publication in a crystallography journal (CrystEngComm) where this is not required.
 > Perhaps also a philosophical choice.
 Assignment of spectra is necessarily subjective, and I think experimental methods should be restricted to fact.
+> However, spectra for novel compounds have been assigned in relatively unambiguous cases.

 These molecules were co-crystallised with nitrogen atom containing Lewis bases, and their structures determined using single crystal X-ray diffraction.
 This data clearly shows the formation of Chalcogen bonding.
 The labels for the structural parameters in Table 1 are not clear, referring to the numbering scheme in the crystal structures – this is not shown anywhere in the Thesis.
 I note it was available in the supplementary information in the journal article.
 > Numbering has been included in figure 3.1 (page 55).